gthlor/geog510-demo/typos-md.md

-# Geospattial Data Exploratiion and Image Segementation wth GeoAi
+# Geospattial Data Exploratiion and Image Segmentation with GeoAi

-## Intoroduction
+## Introduction

-Geospatial Data is cruical in varous feilds, including remote sensing, envirnmental science, and urbn planning.
-The advancments in AI have lead to new oppurtunities for analyzing and intepreting such data.
-This docuemnt explores the combiantion of Geospatial AI (GeoAI) with image segementation techniques.
+Geospatial Data is cruical in various fields, including remote sensing, environmental science, and urban planning.
+The advancements in AI have lead to new oppurtunities for analyzing and intepreting such data.
+This docuemnt explores the combination of Geospatial AI (GeoAI) with image segmentation techniques.

 ## Overview of GeoAi